History of Australian cricket from 1918–19 to 1930: New Zealand 1927–28

-The New Zealand team that toured England in the 1927 season played one first-class match against New South Wales in Australia on their way back to New Zealand.
+The New Zealand team that toured England in the 1927 season played one first-class match against New South Wales in late October on their way back to New Zealand.
 After a fairly successful tour of England, and in the light of the Imperial Cricket Conference decision in 1926 to extend Test cricket to new teams outside the existing triumvirate of England, Australia and South Africa, the New Zealanders were keen for international experience.

-Unfortunately, the match in Sydney did not help their cause.
+The match in Sydney did not help their cause.
 New South Wales scored 571 at more than two runs a minute.
 Bill Merritt, the bowling star of the England tour, took five wickets in just over 23 overs, but they came at a cost of 218 runs.
 For the state side, Jack Gregory, Tommy Andrews, Alan Kippax and Archie Jackson all scored centuries.
 The New Zealanders scored 286 and 292 in reply, many batsmen getting a good start but no one exceeding Roger Blunt's first-innings 63.
 New South Wales needed eight to win and all the runs came in byes or leg-byes.
 The game was the first-class debut of Bill O'Reilly: he took three wickets.